-Arts Team UK Leader in Yorkshire
+Arts Team Leader in UK & Ireland

 This team's vision is to 'reach the unreached, worshipping, discipling, training and mobilising - all through the arts'.
 Could you play a pivotal role as the UK Team Leader of WEC's international ArtsRelease ministry?

 This is a strategic role which will oversee WEC's growing cross-cultural arts ministry.
-As the UK Team Leader, your main role will be to oversee the full-time UK team, based in Leeds, and supervise the part-time associates and volunteers around the UK and new teams which join.
+As the UK Team Leader, your main role will be to oversee the full-time UK team, based in Leeds, and supervise the part-time associates and volunteers around the UK and new teams who join.

 The role involves directing, communicating, networking, caring; strategising and developing new projects.

 You could still be involved in your own artistic ministry, especially where this has clear cross-cultural and facilitative dimensions.

 Cross-cultural missions training and experience vital, preferably with an arts focus.
 Leadership experience also crucial.
 Proven ability to mentor and guide interns.
 Excellent administrative skills, as well as a willingness to travel.

 Minimum of a bachelor's degree or equivalent experience.
 Training in ethnodoxology required before or soon after appointment.
 Experience of public speaking would be useful in order to promote and communicate the work of WEC's ArtsRelease.

 About Arts in Mission

 Arts Release is a group of creative arts specialists who love Jesus and people of other cultures.
 The team enjoys expressing God's love through various art forms.
 Some have professional arts training and others have picked up skills on the way.